-While attending the Adventure Sports Photography Workshop back in September, I realized that I would need to significantly improve my Lightroom workflow if I was really serious of moving my photography from a hobby into a second-career business.
+While attending the Adventure Sports Photography Workshop back in September, I realized that I would need to improve my Lightroom workflow if I was serious of moving my photography from a hobby into a second-career business.
 I learned much from Dan and Janine Patitucci on how they manage their photography business in this age of social media and ever-growing competition from non-traditional sources.

 In addition, my overall Lightroom workflow needed work.
 As a hobbyist, having no differentiation among personal, hobby and potential salable photographs was not a big problem.
 But looking forward, I knew that I needed to have a way to separate these in Lightroom.
 I also needed a better way to manage master photographs within portfolios, especially if the master photographs were processed in other software technologies like OnOne and Nik.

 Another Internet search led me to Dan Morris’ Complete Lightroom Workflow post.
 Dan’s workflow met almost of my requirements. including keeping all photographs within a single Lightroom catalog.
 I especially liked Dan’s use of Smart Collections to ensure that master photographs are all properly titled, captioned, geolocated, keyworded and copyrighted.
 My only significant change to Dan’s system was to assign the Purple color for Hobby Photography.

 I took well over a month to go through my entire Lightroom catalog with the new workflow.
 Looking at the numbers below, you’ll see why it took so long:

 - Within Total Photographs: Personal Photographs: 5710, Hobby Photographs: 794, Professional Photographs: 9717

 - Within Professional Photographs: Archive Quality: 3653, Hold Quality: 5839, Master Photograph Quality: 169

 The numbers show that I need to take about 100 photographs to get one Master Photograph.